Art Quilt Retrospective

 From 1965 through today, the art quilt movement has grown to become one of the most exciting art forms of the 21st century.
 Until now, there has not been a comprehensive, chronological history of the studio art quilt, which has become an international phenomenon.

-Published by Schiffer Books, this publication offers full-color images of 400 masterpieces along with engaging interviews and profiles of 58 influential artists, key leaders, important events, and significant collections.
+Published by Schiffer Books, Art Quilts Unfolding offers full-color images of 400 masterpieces along with engaging interviews and profiles of 58 influential artists, key leaders, important events, and significant collections.
 Organized by decade, an additional 182 international artists' works are featured.

 An introduction by Janet Koplos, former senior editor of Art in America, and a conclusion by Ulysses Grant Dietz, emeritus chief curator of the Newark Museum, help us to understand the impact and the future of the art.